-We have obtained USPTO trademark registration of the "Y-mAbs" mark.
-Other than Y-mAbs, we currently rely on our unregistered trademarks, trade names and service marks, as well as our domain names and logos, as appropriate, to market our brands and to build and maintain brand recognition.
+We have obtained USPTO trademark registration of the "Y-mAbs" mark and certain other trademarks that we intend to use to commercialize our product candidates.
+We currently rely on our registered and unregistered trademarks, trade names and service marks, as well as our domain names and logos, as appropriate, to market our brands and to build and maintain brand recognition.
 We are seeking to register and will continue to seek to register and renew, or secure by contract where appropriate, trademarks, trade names and service marks as they are developed and used, and reserve, register and renew domain names as appropriate.
-However, we have not yet registered any of our trademarks, trade names or service marks with the USPTO other than Y-mAbs.
-If we do not secure successfully register trademark registration for our trademarks, we may encounter difficulty in enforcing, or be unable to enforce, our rights in our trademarks, trade names and service marks against third parties.